A school uniform; promotes school identity and pride, minimises social pressures and is generally less expensive for parents.

 The above items may be worn with any of the following:

-- Years 9 and 10 V neck Jersey or cardigan with PHS logo - Bottle green
+- Years 9 and 10 V neck Jersey, vest or cardigan with PHS logo - Bottle green

-- Years 11 and 12 V neck Jersey or cardigan with PHS - Dark Navy
+- Years 11 and 12 V neck Jersey, vest or cardigan with PHS logo- Dark navy

-- Shower-proof or lined jacket with PHS monogram – Navy
+- Shower-proof or lined jacket with PHS logo – Navy

 Shoes and socks: